 Class Participation / Attendance: Students should read all assignments prior to class and actively participate in class discussion.
-Attendance will be taken at the beginning of each class.
+Attendance will be taken at the beginning of each class (If you arrive 15 minutes late, please do not ask to sign in).

 Ethics Journal: Your effort in this course will result in knowledge that may change your beliefs and/or behavior.
 As such, you will be required to keep a personal ethics journal through the duration of the semester.
-It should be a Word document with (roughly 1⁄2 page) weekly entries.
-A typical week's entry may include personal analysis of materials discussed in class, ethical dilemmas encountered and implications of those encounters, and consequences of conclusions.
+It should be a Word document with roughly 1⁄2 page, space 11⁄2, weekly entries.
+A typical week's entry may include personal analysis of materials discussed in class, ethical dilemmas encountered other than in class, implications of those encounters, and consequences and conclusions.
 You will submit your journal via course eLearning email per course schedule.